dildeolupbiten/QSnake/README.md

 }
 ```

-The `direction state` is a one-dimensional array representing the types of collisions for each action type.
-The collision types could be encoded differently.
+The collision types or the results of the actions could be encoded differently.
 The important thing here is to distinguish between collision types and assign a number to each collision type in terms of the consequences of the actions.

    | Directions | No collision | Target collision | Body Collision | Wall Collision | Dangerous Action |
    |------------|--------------|------------------|----------------|----------------|------------------|